pbryan/sebsync/README.md

 ## Requirements

-This script uses Standard Ebooks' [OPDS feed](https://standardebooks.org/feeds) to get metadata on all books their catalog.
+This script uses Standard Ebooks' OPDS feed to access metadata on all books their catalog.
 In order to do so, you need to be a member of the Standard Ebooks [Patrons Circle](https://standardebooks.org/donate#patrons-circle) (or have previously produced an ebook for Standard Ebooks).

-If you're not already a Patron, please consider becoming one;
-it's a tremendously valuable project, deserving of your support.
+If you're not already a Standard Ebooks Patron, please consider becoming one.
+It's a tremendously valuable project, deserving of your support.

 ## Installation